-The goal of a customer relationship is a long-term commitment of the customer to the company.
-This primarily serves to increase profits, secure market shares and thus the growth of the company, e.B. by customers recommending the company to colleagues, friends and acquaintances through their satisfaction and they make repeat or follow-up purchases.
+The aim of a customer relationship is to establish a long-term bond between the customer and the company.
+This primarily serves to increase profits, secure market share and thus grow the company, e.g. by customers recommending the company to colleagues, friends and acquaintances through their satisfaction and by them making repeat or follow-up purchases.

 - Individual customer relationship:

-A differentiation of customer relationships with regard to products or services, which are recommended in individual advice, promotes the loyalty of customers to the company.
+Differentiation of customer relationships with regard to products or services recommended in individual consulting promotes customer loyalty to the company.

-A targeted alignment of all corporate activities to the needs and wishes of potential and existing customers in the sense of comprehensive processing is fundamental.
+A targeted orientation of all corporate activities to the needs and wishes of potential and existing customers in the sense of comprehensive processing is elementary.

 The focus should always be on those customers who are particularly profitable for the company.
-However, this does not mean that less profitable customers should be treated worse.
+However, this does not mean that less profitable customers should be treated less favorably.

-Of great importance is a systematic customer processing, which is geared to the needs of the customers and which extends over the customer relationship cycle.
+Systematic customer processing, which is geared to the needs of the customer and extends throughout the customer relationship cycle, is of great importance.